Data Privacy Notice for the International Election Observation Roster

 6. Retention Period:

 The data collected will be held by the Department only as long as there is a business need to do so in line with the purpose(s) for which it was collected subject to the Department's obligations under the National Archives Act 1986.
 Information no longer required by the Department will be destroyed without notice.

 7. Data provision being statutory or contractual obligation:

 8. Automated Decision Making:

 No automated decision making is carried out during the process.

-The Election Observation Desk receives information from the European Union and the Organisation for Security Co-operation in Europe in relation to feedback on observers.
-The OSCE provides an evaluation of long-term observers, which includes the name of the observers, nationality, gender, deployment details, and review of the observer's performance and conduct.
-The European Union provides an evaluation of an observer via the EU's Election Observer database.
+The Election Observation Desk receives information from the EU and the OSCE in relation to observers applying for and deployed on EOMs.
+The OSCE and EU provide (via different methods including their respective election observation databases) an evaluation of observers, which includes the name of the observers, nationality, gender, deployment details, and review of the observer's performance and conduct.